Pontoon bridge: Syrian civil war

 In February 2018, pro-regime fighters used a pontoon bridge to cross the Euphrates river during the Battle of Khasham.

 Eastern Ukraine offensive

 In May 2022, Ukrainian forces repelled an attempted Russian military crossing of the Donets river, west of Sievierodonetsk in Luhansk Oblast, during the Eastern Ukraine offensive.
 At least one Russian battalion tactical group was reportedly destroyed, as well as the pontoon bridge deployed in the crossing.

 Permanent pontoon bridges in civilian use

 This design for bridges is also used for permanent bridges designed for highway traffic, pedestrian traffic and bicycles, with sections for boats to ply the waterway being crossed.
-Seattle has several permanent pontoon bridges.
-Seattle in the United States and Kelowna in British Columbia, Canada are two places with permanent pontoon bridges, see William R. Bennett Bridge in British Columbia and these in Seattle: Lacey V. Murrow Memorial Bridge, Evergreen Point Floating Bridge and Homer M. Hadley Memorial Bridge.
+Seattle in the United States and Kelowna in British Columbia, Canada are two places with permanent pontoon bridges, William R. Bennett Bridge in British Columbia and three in Seattle: Lacey V. Murrow Memorial Bridge, Evergreen Point Floating Bridge, and Homer M. Hadley Memorial Bridge; the latter of which will become the first operational floating railway bridge upon the expected 2026 opening of the final phase of the 2 Line.
+Another floating bridge, the Hood Canal Bridge, crosses the tidal Hood Canal arm of Puget Sound, connecting the Olympic and Kitsap Peninsulas.
 There are five pontoon bridges across the Suez Canal.
+Nordhordland Bridge is a combined cable-stayed and pontoon highway bridge in Norway.